MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/evaluate-performance/selector-stats.md

 ---
 # Analyze selector performance during Recalculate Style events

-The **Performance** tool highlights long tasks with red triangles to indicate work on the main thread that takes too long and has slow performance.
+The **Performance** tool highlights long tasks with red triangles to indicate work on the main thread that takes too long and has slow performance:

 ![Long Task indicators for events on the main thread with slow performance](../media/evaluate-performance-performance-animation-frame-fired.msft.png)